Laxative

 Laxatives, purgatives, or aperients are substances that loosen stools and increase bowel movements.
 They are used to treat and prevent constipation.

 Laxatives vary as to how they work and the side effects they may have.
-Certain stimulant, lubricant and saline laxatives are used to evacuate the colon for rectal and bowel examinations, and may be supplemented by enemas under certain circumstances.
+Certain stimulant, lubricant, and saline laxatives are used to evacuate the colon for rectal and bowel examinations, and may be supplemented by enemas under certain circumstances.
 Sufficiently high doses of laxatives may cause diarrhea.

-Some laxatives combine more than one active ingredient.

-Laxatives may be administered orally or rectally.
+Some laxatives combine more than one active ingredient, and may be administered orally or rectally.

 Types

 Bulk-forming agents

-Bulk-forming laxatives, also known as roughage, are substances, such as fiber in food and hydrophilic agents in over-the-counter drugs, that add bulk and water to stools so that they can pass more easily through the intestines (lower part of the digestive tract).
+Bulk-forming laxatives, also known as roughage, are substances, such as fiber in food and hydrophilic agents in over-the-counter drugs, that add bulk and water to stools so they can pass more easily through the intestines (lower part of the digestive tract).